wso2/docs-mi/en/docs/learn/examples/endpoint-examples/using-websocket-endpoints.md

 If you need to send a message from a HTTP client to a WebSocket endpoint via the Micro Integrator, you need to establish a persistent WebSocket connection from WSO2 MI to the WebSocket back-end.

-To demonstrate this scenario, you need to create two dispatching sequences.
-One for the client to back-end mediation, and another for the back-end to client mediation.
+To demonstrate this scenario, you need to create two dispatching sequences: one for the client to back-end mediation, and another for the back-end to client mediation.
 Then you need to create a proxy service to call the created sequences.

 ### Synapse configuration
 Following is a sample proxy service configuration that we can used to implement this scenario.
 See the instructions on how to [build and run](#build-and-run) this example.